Contingency, if the worst should happen

 Our business is robust, but we plan for all eventualities.
 That means we make sure your loans would be taken care of even if Zopa were to stop doing business.
 If that were to happen:

-It’s important to reiterate that this applies to cash held within your Zopa account, rather than any money that is already invested in loans.
-These loans would continue to be serviced according to the original loan conditions by Target Servicing Ltd, which means it could take up to five years – the maximum term for a Zopa loan – to receive your invested balance, plus interest, back.
+It’s important to reiterate that this applies to cash held within your Zopa account, and not any money that borrowers still have to repay you.
+These loans would continue to be managed according to one of the arrangements mentioned above, which means that it could take up to five years – the maximum term for a Zopa loan – to receive your invested balance, plus interest, back.